 - if you would like to be added to a mailing list for news of Sundog

-It has been quite some time since I’ve received any information from Wayne on where things stand, so I have nothing new to report along those lines.
+While I know that Wayne has done some work on Sundog, it has been quite some time since I’ve received any new information from Wayne on where things stand, so I have nothing new to report along those lines.

 On the other hand, I’m writing a SunDog novel.
 I’ll post excerpts here as I feel inspired: